elljoh/Environmental-Intelligence-Suite/docs/custom-geospatial-query-extension.md

 ### Visualization of data from EIS Geospatial Component (PAIRS)

  Once you have identified a specific layer in PAIRS that has the data for the time-interval of your interest, form a query similar to the example shown below, specifying your own `spatial:coordinates`, `temporal:intervals` and `layers:id`.
-Subsequently, proceed to Day 0 below to operationalize it for viewing within Dashboard Visualization component of WOC.
+Subsequently, proceed to Day 0 below to operationalize it for viewing within Dashboard Visualization component of EIS.

 <b>Example geospatial `QUERY_PAYLOAD` that is ready to be operationalized </b>: